-- A stroke taken according to the rule in §4 and deemed valid by the umpires awards 1 point to the person who took it. - If both athletes score a valid stroke in the same fencing time ('double stroke'), both athletes are awarded the point. - Shield hits, although allowed, will NOT score points. - If a contender is unable to participate in a match, a 3-0 defeat will be inflicted. - In the event of the breakage of a piece of equipment that does not jeopardise the player's safety, he may decide whether or not to continue the match; in the event of the loss or breakage of a piece that jeopardises safety or the player's refusal to continue, the other contender automatically gets the 3 points.
-If there is an equipment difference between two contenders (related to the iron jersey), the point, in the case of a double hit, is awarded to the player wearing the iron jersey as historically correct.
+- A shot taken according to the rule in paragraph 4 and deemed valid by the marshals awards 1 point to the person who took it. - If both athletes score a valid stroke in the same fencing time ('double stroke'), both athletes are awarded the point. - The athlete who manages to completely disarm his opponent receives 2 points. - If a contender is unable to participate in a match, a 3-0 defeat will be inflicted. - In the event of the breakage of a piece of equipment that does not jeopardise the player's safety, the player may decide whether or not to continue the match; in the event of the loss or breakage of a piece that jeopardises safety or the player's refusal to continue, the other contender automatically scores 3 points. - If there is an equipment difference between two contenders (related to the iron jersey), the point, in the case of a double hit, is awarded to the player wearing the iron jersey as historically correct.